owncloud/web/docs/extension-system/_index.md

 - `routes` - the routes to the different views of your application.
 May be referenced within the `navItems`.
 Authentication requirements can be defined per item.
 - `extensions` - the extensions to be registered in the extension registry.
 For more details see the `Extensions` section below.

+If you want to learn how to implement an app for viewing and editing specific file types, please consult the [relevant documentation]({{< ref "viewer-editor-apps.md" >}}) for detailed instructions and guidance.

 ### Extensions

 In contrast to applications, extensions usually have a rather small scope and dedicated functionality.